benmoseley/seismic-simulation-complex-media/README.md

 3. `generate_data/preprocess_wavenet.py` : preprocesses velocity models used for training the WaveNet into their corresponding reflectivity series.
 4. `generate_data/convert_to_flat_binary_wavenet.py` : converts the velocity models and FD simulations used for training the WaveNet into a flat binary file for efficient training.
 5. `generate_data/convert_to_flat_binary_autoencoder.py` : converts the velocity models and FD simulations used for training the conditional autoencoder into a flat binary file for efficient training.
-6. `wavenet/main.py` : trains the WaveNet (and inverse WaveNet) networks.
+6. `wavenet/main.py` : trains the WaveNet (and inverse WaveNet) networks, outputting training summaries to TensorBoard.
-7. `autoencoder/main.py` : trains the conditional autoencoder networks.
+7. `autoencoder/main.py` : trains the conditional autoencoder networks, outputting training summaries to TensorBoard.
-8. Finally, all of the folders contain Jupyter Notebooks which will reproduce the results plots in the Solid Earth paper.
+8. Finally, all of the folders contain Jupyter Notebooks which carry out analysis of our results and will reproduce the results plots in the Solid Earth paper.

 Steps 1-5 need to be re-run for each type of train and test dataset used in the paper.
-See the scripts saved in the subfolders `generate_data/velocity` and `generate_data/gather` for the configurations we used for each type of dataset.
+See the scripts saved in the subfolders `generate_data/velocity` and `generate_data/gather` for the configurations we used for each type of dataset, and the paper for a description of each dataset.
 For steps 6-7, the `constants.py` file in `wavenet` and `autoencoder` can be used to set different network hyperparameters, see the saved files in `wavenet/server` and `autoencoder/server` for the configurations we used in the paper.

+For further questions please contact us.